mdarche/maker-ui/packages/elements-ui/README.md

 ### Layout Components

-If your design requires a bit more customization or if you need conditional layouts depending on a page route or variable, you can build with the Elements UI layout components:
+If your design requires a bit more customization or if you need conditional layouts depending on a page route or variable, you can build with Elements UI's layout components:

 ```jsx
 // basic layout component usage